3D Modeling (MODL) Courses

 - C-ID:C-ID ARTS 250

-This is an introductory course engaging students in theories of form making, design research, composition, and typography using the medium of digital illustration.
+This is an introductory course engaging students in theories of form making, human-centered design, composition, and typography using the medium of digital illustration.
 Course projects encourage students to experiment, work within creative and technical limitations, and communicate visually.
-Additionally, students learn how digital illustrations are created, are exposed to a variety of different illustration styles, practice contemporary design methods and thinking, and study a designers' use of digital illustration as a communication tool.
+Additionally, students learn how digital illustrations are created, are exposed to a variety of different illustration styles, practice contemporary design methods and thinking, and study a designer's use of digital illustration as a communication tool.
 This course offers students several processes for designing original graphics and illustrations for graphic design.
-Formerly known as GCOM 340
+Formerly known as GCOM 340.

 Upon completion of this course, the student will be able to: